funcompbio/practical7/practical7.md

 previous section.
 The first line is a comment.
 Lines starting with the `#` symbol are comments in R.

-    > ## read COVID19 data
+    > ## read SIVIC data
-    > dat <- read.csv("catalunya_setmanal.csv", sep=";", stringsAsFactors=TRUE)
+    > dat <- read.csv("mostres_analitzades.csv", stringsAsFactors=TRUE)

-Now save the R script in the directory `practical7` under the filename `covid19analysis.R`.
+Now save the R script in the directory `practical7` under the filename `sivicanalysis.R`.

-To execute a specific line of an R script in RStudio you should move the cursor to that line in the pane with the script file and press the key combination `Ctrl+Enter`.
+To execute a specific line of an R script in RStudio you should move the cursor to that line in the pane with the script file and press the key combination `Ctrl+Enter` (`Cmd+Enter` in Apple computers).
 Alternatively, you can also copy and paste the line from the script to the R shell, specially if you are not working with RStudio.

-The previous line may produce an error if the current working directory of R is not pointing to the directory where the file `catalunya_setmanal.csv` is; see previous [seminar 4](/seminar4/) if you need to find out how to change the working directory in R and RStudio.
+The previous line may produce an error if the current working directory of R is not pointing to the directory where the file `.csv` is; see previous [seminar 4](/seminar4/) if you need to find out how to change the working directory in R and RStudio.

 In general, changing the working directory should be always performed in the R shell and **NEVER** include the instruction that changes the working directory in an R script.
 The reason is because you or somebody